Many students think that an object's acceleration is always in the direction in which the object is moving

 • Non-uniform acceleration with a ticker-timer

-The experiment shows that acceleration is not always constant.
-In fact acceleration can change and itself have a rate of change.
+The experiment shows that acceleration is not always constant and can itself have a rate of change.
 The rate of change of distance (or, more strictly, 'displacement') is called velocity.
 The rate of change of velocity is called acceleration.
 The rate of change of acceleration has no name so it's hard to get hold of the concept.

 View Resource